mangelajo/debugging-openstack-failure-scenarios-austin/README.md

-These are the slides presented at the Boston OpenStack Meetup at the Microsoft NERD Center on Tuesday, December 4, 2013.
+These are the slides for ansible + oslogmerger openstack debugging.